Vietsol-Co-Ltd/CAN-tracing/README.md

 At byte 144 the data follows.

-Data starts with an BaseHeader which always starts with LOBJ 0x4A424F4C(JBOL).
+Data starts with a BaseHeader which always starts with LOBJ 0x4A424F4C(JBOL).

-Which is subsequent followed by a two possible ObjectHeaders

-* ObjectHeader.
-* ObjectHeader2.

-Followed by a dynamic struct based on the type in BaseHeader.
+Which is subsequent followed by a two possible ObjectHeaders.
+Followed by a dynamic struct based on the number of `objectType` type in the BaseHeader.

 ## The Log Container
 All data should be wrapped within a LogContainer.